dugancathal/rtc-tools/README.md

 ### generators.mediaConstraints(flags, context)

 Generate mediaConstraints appropriate for the context in which they are being called (i.e. either constructing an RTCPeerConnection object, or on the `createOffer` or `createAnswer` calls).

-### parseFlags(opts)
+### generators.parseFlags(opts)

 This is a helper function that will extract known flags from a generic options object.

 ## rtc/media